Edinburgh Comedy Awards: History

 The original award was created by Perrier in 1981 as a way of supporting young talent.
 Prior to this, there had been no award recognition for comedy shows on the Fringe.
 The Scotsman had introduced Fringe Firsts in 1973 for theatre.
 However, revues, then the dominant type of comedy at the Fringe, were excluded.
 The first Perrier in fact advertised itself as for the "most outstanding revue", thus overlooking stand-up, which was beginning to emerge as a force due to the influence of the alternative comedy scene.

 The inaugural award and £1,000 prize was presented to the Cambridge Footlights, a cast that included Stephen Fry, Emma Thompson, Hugh Laurie and Tony Slattery.
 Their show, entitled The Cellar Tapes played at St Mary Street Hall and was promoted in the programme with the line, "one of the strongest casts for several years, has already toured in southern England with great success."
 The award was presented by Rowan Atkinson, who had performed with the Oxford Revue in 1976.

 The later success of these initial winners would boost the profile of the awards.
 However, former Oxbridge revue members had always been able to find success in light entertainment, so the effect of the award on their careers may be exaggerated.
 Nonetheless, the 1981 Award retains symbolic power for new comedians wanting to find fame at the Fringe.

-Many other award winners and nominees have gone on to forge successful careers in comedy and the media industry including Lee Evans, Milton Jones, Garth Marenghi's Darkplace creators Richard Ayoade and Matt Holness, double act Alexander Armstrong and Ben Miller, QI panellist Alan Davies and Mock the Week panellist Chris Addison.
+Many other award winners and nominees have gone on to forge successful careers in comedy and the media industry including Lee Evans, Milton Jones, Garth Marenghi's Darkplace creators Richard Ayoade and Matt Holness, double act Alexander Armstrong and Ben Miller, QI panellist Alan Davies, the four members of The League of Gentlemen and Mock the Week panellist Chris Addison.
 Australian Comedian Brendon Burns has said that he is "arguably the least successful winner" of the award.